pine-vm/pine/guide/csharp-coding-guidelines.md

 ### Spacing between Declarations

-Type declarations, method declarations and member declarations must be separated by at least two empty lines.
+Type declarations, method declarations and member declarations must be separated by at least one empty line.

 ### Conditional Expression